text that reads, crystals, rocks, minerals, gemstones

 This business caught my attention because they call themselves an "International Ethical Crystal Retailer."

-I'm immediately suspicious whenever a business says its products have been ethically and sustainably sourced.
-While it is possible to find rocks and minerals that have been mined and processed in this way, it's extremely difficult, especially when buying material mined in developing countries.
+I'm immediately suspicious whenever a business claims its crystals have been ethically sourced.
+While it is possible to find rocks and minerals that have been mined and processed in this way, it's extremely difficult, especially when buying material that's been mined in developing countries.

-Many rocks and minerals are excavated in one country and processed in another.
-Materials tend to be mined in huge quantities and travel thousands of miles before reaching a wholesale outlet.
-Therefore keeping track of their journey from mine to point of sale is virtually impossible in most cases.
+Many rocks and minerals are excavated in one country but are processed in another.
+They're often mined in huge quantities and travel thousands of miles before reaching a wholesale outlet.
+Therefore, keeping track of their journey from mine to point of sale is not easy.

 On their website's homepage the business owner states;